FAQs

 Risk & Benefits

-How will this study help people with ACC?
+How will this study help people with DCC?

-Possible benefits from this research include establishing and extending our understanding of dysgenesis/agenesis of the corpus callosum during infancy and toddlerhood.
+Possible benefits from this research include establishing and extending our understanding of dysgenesis/agenesis of the corpus callosum during infancy through childhood.

-This understanding can be used to create more effective intervention techniques and supports for children and adults with DCC/ACC.
+This understanding can be used to create more effective intervention techniques and supports for children and adults with DCC.

 What are the risks of participating?